learn-co-curriculum/dsc-testing-for-trends-lab/README.md

-Now that we have successfully created a TS object, we can use simple `plot()` function in pandas to visually incpect this time-series.
+Now that we have successfully created a TS object, we can use simple `plot()` function in pandas to visually inspect this time-series.

 ```python